Skip to main content

 • Testimonies from coworkers or supervisors (though not all were called to testify) supported the claim that the method The Injured Worker used was known and possibly accepted in the workplace, further implicating The Employer in failing to mitigate the risk.

-This combination of evidence was essential in securing the workers’ compensation payment by demonstrating the extent of the injury, the working conditions that led to it, and The Employer‘s liability.
+This combination of evidence was essential in securing common law damages by demonstrating the extent of the injury, the working conditions that led to it, and The Employer‘s liability.

 Psychological and Personal Impact